 It’s essential to understand which allergens may have been used in the production process and what those allergenic ingredients might be so you can put warnings on packages and labels.

 Packages need to state what is inside and any potential allergens.
-The ingredients list needs to be clear and concise and any potential allergens.
-If your food is made in a foreign country, it must be labeled.
+The ingredients list and any potential allergens need to be clear and concise.
+Your food must be labeled properly and disclose whether it is made in a foreign country.

 Pricing has specific rules because pricing affects competition amongst businesses and impacts consumers’ ability to afford food products legally sold in their area.